Can a Collection Agency Sue Me For a Debt Owed?

 Up to this point, we've been talking about a collection agency trying to sue a debtor for an unpaid debt.
 But what about the other way around?
 Are there cases where the consumer can sue the collector?

 Yes.
 If you feel the actions of a collection agency are overly harassing and (more importantly) in direct violation of the FDCPA, then you can sue them in state or federal court.
-Here is some information on how to go about filing a complaint or a lawsuit against a debt collector.

 Can I Go to Jail for Unpaid Debts?